Code-Institute-Submissions/DestinationPicker/README.md

         4. U have to fill in all the fields in the form to be able to send it
         5. When the form is send, the modal will disappear and a pop up with the text "Thank you for your message!" shows up
-        6. When you re-open the modal the fields have been made empty
+        6. When you re-open the modal the fields have been made empty Besides these manual tests by myself I've asked friends and family to try the quiz.
+This pointed out that the envelope icon had a white background on some phones.
+I will get in to this more in the bugs section.